shootermv/practicing-react/README.md

 ## React Consepts Used Here:

-- Using novice reat tools(like create-react-app)
+- Using novice react tools(like create-react-app)
 - Using props
 - Using state
 - Using React Router